JorisChau/gslnls/README.md

 The Jacobian matrix
 ![\\boldsymbol{J}(\\boldsymbol{\\theta})](https://latex.codecogs.com/png.latex?%5Cboldsymbol%7BJ%7D%28%5Cboldsymbol%7B%5Ctheta%7D%29 "\boldsymbol{J}(\boldsymbol{\theta})")
-in the current example is very sparse in the sense that it contains only a small number of nonzero entries.
-Ideally, this sparse structure should be exploited to further reduce the runtime and (potentially significantly) reduce the required amount of allocated memory.

-The `gsl_nls_large()` function accepts the calculated Jacobian as a sparse matrix of class `"dgCMatrix"`, `"dgRMatrix"` or `"dgTMatrix"` available in the [Matrix](https://cran.r-project.org/web/packages/Matrix/Matrix.pdf) package in R-base.
+is very sparse in the sense that it contains only a small number of nonzero entries.
+The `gsl_nls_large()` function also accepts the calculated Jacobian as a sparse matrix of class `"dgCMatrix"`, `"dgRMatrix"` or `"dgTMatrix"` (see the [Matrix](https://cran.r-project.org/web/packages/Matrix/Matrix.pdf) package).
 The following updated model function returns the sparse Jacobian as a `"dgCMatrix"` instead of a dense numeric matrix:

 ``` r
 ## model and sparse Jacobian